teaching resource

 Tips for Scaffolding and Extension

 This activity has been designed to help your students gain practice in listening for and distinguishing between the discrete sounds in words.
-Some students may find this easier to do than others!
-Should you need to differentiate this activity for the diverse learning needs of your students, here are some suggestions.
+Some students may find this easier than others!
+Here are some suggestions for differentiating this activity for your students’ diverse learning needs.

 • For students who require support, scaffolding is the key!
 Once you call out the segmented word, write it down on a mini-whiteboard so that students can see the initial letter.
-Support students to find the matching picture by asking guiding questions, such as: “Which pictures start with that letter?”
+Support students in finding the matching picture by asking guiding questions, such as: “Which pictures start with that letter?”

 • For students who require extension, encourage them to have a go at encoding (spelling) each word as it is called out by writing it down on a mini-whiteboard.